 Not with the Instant Pot!
-Chili that tastes like it has been simmering for hours is possible in a fraction of the time, thanks to magic of the Instant Pot.
+Chili that tastes like it has been simmering for hours is possible in a fraction of the time, thanks to the magic of the Instant Pot.
 Because the Instant Pot seals in the pressure, it also seals in the flavor--meaning this Instant Pot Vegetarian Chili will deliver more flavor than if made on the stove-top!

 My personal favorite chili recipe ever happens to be this Vegetation Chili.
 Made with sweet potatoes, beans, and a thick, perfectly spiced tomato broth, it is hearty, healthy, and oh so flavorful!
-Plus this recipe is gluten free and vegan friendly!
+Plus this recipe is gluten-free and vegan friendly!

 I adapted one of my very popular recipes for Sweet Potato Black Bean Chili, to create this Instant Pot Vegetarian Chili.
 It is easy to adapt using what you have on hand--you can even add in ground meat if desired!

 - Sweet Potatoes--Sweet Potatoes provide both earthiness and sweetness to this chili, while also adding in nutrients and fiber.
-I use regular old sweet potatoes that have been scrubbed clean and diced into 1 inch cubes.
+I use regular old sweet potatoes that have been scrubbed clean and diced into 1-inch cubes.
 You can choose to peel or leave the sweet potatoes unpeeled.
 The peel adds in some extra nutrients, but the texture of peeled potatoes may be preferred.

 - Beans--When it comes to beans, I will eat them all, but for this chili, I find that black beans pair the best with the sweet potatoes.
 Feel free to use pinto beans, red beans, or chili beans.
 This recipe is for cooked beans.
 The sweet potatoes would fall apart in the time it took to fully cook the black beans.
 Feel free to use my recipe for Instant Pot dried beans first and then proceed with the recipe.
 If using canned beans, just rinse and drain well.

-- Tomatoes--For this chili you can use diced tomatoes, rotel tomatoes, crushed tomatoes or tomato sauce.
+- Tomatoes--For this chili, you can use diced tomatoes, Rotel tomatoes, crushed tomatoes, or tomato sauce.
 I personally love using diced tomatoes for texture, but my son hates the texture of canned tomatoes, so I typically use crushed tomatoes or tomato sauce.
 Another thing to remember is to use low sodium or no salt added tomato products or adjust the seasonings to control the overall sodium in this recipe.